Waitemata Group: Paleontology

 The Group was once thought to extend from the Oligocene to the Early Miocene, however it is now confined exclusively to the Early Miocene.
 In the shallow water Kawau Subgroup at least 84 taxa have been identified, half of which were molluscs, however, corals and brachiopods were also found.
 The environment was inferred to be a rocky shore.
-Nereites facies trace fossils are common throughout the deeper water sequence.
+Nereites trace fossils are common throughout the deeper water sequence.

 Deformation

 The Waitemata Group formed during the emplacement of the Northland Allochthon and is sometimes inter-bedded with it.
 The Allochthon continued to move South during deposition and some areas of the Waitemata Group are therefore extensively deformed.

 Geotechnical properties

 The Waitemata Group forms steep rapidly eroding cliffs and it is recommended that building should be avoided near them.
 Landslides are commonly caused by bedding plan failure in weathered Waitemata Group sedimentary rock.
 This is particularly the case when bedding dips towards the prominent coastal cliffs formed by the group's sandstones.